Engee documentation

 Details

-The total volume of the accumulator, including the liquid chamber and the gas chamber, it is equal to the sum of the volume of the liquid chamber and the minimum volume of the gas chamber.
+The total volume of the battery, including the liquid chamber and the gas chamber, is equal to the sum of the volume of the liquid chamber and the minimum volume of the gas chamber.

 Default value